Contents

 11.3 Appendix C Video interpretation

-Sign into DA link via the client portal option (opens in new window).
-If you have not yet received an invite to join the portal, select “request invite” option and follow the instructions that will appear in your email.
+Sign in to DA link via the client portal option (opens in new window).
+If you have not yet received an invitation to join the portal, select “request invite” option and follow the instructions that will appear in your email.

 Once logged in, click on “Bookings” from the top menu.
 A drop-down menu will appear.
 Click on “Create New Booking”.